GlobalProtect Linux VPN Client Installation

 If you are running Linux and want the split-tunnelled version that only sends traffic to 10.0.0.0/8 and 129.170.0.0/16 over the tunnel, the portal to use is vpn-linux-split.dartmouth.edu.

-If you are not running Ubuntu, CentOS or RHEL, you may be able to work around this issue.
-Create the file /etc/lsb-release with the contents:
+If you are not running Ubuntu, CentOS or RHEL, you may be able to work around this issue as long as your system can support the .deb or .rpm packages.
+You will have to manually install the package, and make sure to use the version with 'UI' in the file name.
+Next, create the file /etc/lsb-release with the contents:

 DISTRIB_ID=Ubuntu

-Next restart gpd.service (e.g. 'sudo systemctl restart gpd.service').
+Next restart the gpd.service (e.g. 'sudo systemctl restart gpd.service').
 You should now be able to connect.

 See Related Articles to the right for more information.